Jayjay-lv/Encryption-Project/Kobie_standups.md

 - Next class I am going to work on the decryption 2 for the encryption project.
 - some challenges that might occur will be finding a way to shift the string back the same number we shifted it forward when encrypting

+## Daily report 2019-05-03
+- finished encrpyt 2.
+It now takes the length of the string and shifts all the letters by that number
+- Next class I will work on decrypt 2
+- a slight challenge may be getting the cipher to shift back the same number we shifted forward